safiyc/Order-Pizza_WK4-Project/README.md

 ## Description

-"Order Pizza" is a website for ordering pizzas.
+"Order Pizza" is a website for ordering a pizza.
 The customer enters the size and toppings of the pizza to get the price.

 ## Specifications: